 Dogs have cold, wet noses because it improves their ability to navigate their surroundings.
 Through scent, they are able to analyze particles in the air and gather important information.
 “Having a wet nose helps to capture these small scent particles in much the same way that a wet cloth picks up dust better than a dry one,” Stanley Coren Ph.D., D.Sc., FRSC, writes on Psychology Today.

 When a dog licks its nose, scent particles that had stuck to the external layer of mucus transfer to the mouth where they can be processed.
-The Jacobsen’s organ is so extraordinary, it can even detect odorless substances.
+The Jacobson’s organ is so extraordinary, it can even detect odorless substances.

 Because they have such a powerful sense of smell, dogs are able to tell quite a bit about a given stimulus from just a quick sniff or two.

-For instance, when stiffing another dog, they can tell whether the dog is male or female, what it ate that day, its mood, how healthy it is, whether it’s available for mating, and more.
+For instance, when sniffing another dog, they can tell whether the dog is male or female, what it ate that day, its mood, how healthy it is, whether it’s available for mating, and more.
 A cold, wet nose is more effective at picking up this important data to help dogs make better choices on how to interact.

 What a Dog’s Nose Can Tell You About Their Health